 - Soft tissue damage to tendons, ligaments, or muscles

-Many other injuries may also result from low-speed collisions that require proper diagnosis and treatment.
+Many other injuries may also result from low-speed collisions that require proper diagnosis and treatment, and even a few sessions of pt.
 This is why it’s important to seek treatment for any symptoms experienced after an accident, even if those symptoms appear minor at first.
 In some cases, serious underlying injuries may not become apparent until days or weeks following a crash, at which point the condition could be particularly dangerous.

 Seeking Compensation for Damages in a Minor Accident